THE CRUCIBLE STORY

 In short, paper requires massive administrative overhead.
 What is more, most paper-based exams are created for grading by machines, not humans.
 Filling in bubbles takes a degree of precision which requires additional time.
 Scanning mark sheets presents the occasion for misreads, misfeeds and/or destroyed exam forms.
 Crucible solves the operational and logistical hindrances presented by paper-based, manual scoring.

-Crucible offers performance examination management and delivery in an all-in-one, turnkey, integrated system with a simplified, out-of-the-box experience.
+Crucible equips humans to grade what computers cannot in an all-in-one, turnkey, integrated system with a simplified, out-of-the-box experience.

 ASSESSMENT APPLICATIONS & TYPES